Special Assessment Tax: A Definition

 Special assessment taxes usually occur when a state or local government creates a resolution of intent for the project and sets a date for a public hearing.
 Taxpayers can vote and choose to dispute the tax and get legal advice before taxes get collected by the municipality based on the assessed value of homes through a special assessment district.

-Finally, check on property tax deductions and exemptions with a tax professional, and learn more about HOA special assessments.
+Finally, check on property tax deductions and exemptions with a tax professional, and learn more about how your property taxes compare to the rates of state property taxes across the U.S.

 How Property Taxes And Insurance Can Affect Your Monthly Mortgage Payment